Hello… so glad you’re here!

 Rather than buy and use up extra storage space for various boxes of different lengths and widths of machine screws; here’s an easy solution:

-I buy a box of longer screws and use a screw cutter to cut them down to the EXACT size I need.
+I buy a box of longer screws and use this screw cutter to cut them down to the EXACT size I need.
 This way I can customize the screws to whatever length I need and the inside of my drawers always look neat and professional.

 Here are the same two drawers after.
 The top screw on the left drawer has been cut to size and countersunk for a clean flush look.
 The drawer on the right shows how I slightly shortened the screw to prevent any scratching or snagging.